The Psychology License Map: A State-by-State Guide

 3. Connect with favorites

 You’ve decided that a career as a psychologist is in your future.
 You know you’ll need a formal education and practical training.
 And you also know you’ll need to obtain state licensure in the particular field of psychology in which you intend to practice.
-Before you can even get started on your psychology career path, however, you’ll need answers to several important questions, like:

 To help you answer these questions and more, we’ve created a psychology license map with essential state-by-state information on education and licensure requirements for becoming a licensed psychologist.
-You’ll find the map below, along with additional useful information and advice on the professional practice of psychology, including a look at the various types of psychology licensure, the steps you’ll take on your path to qualifying for and obtaining your psychology license, and much more.
-So if you’re ready to get started, keep reading to chart out your professional career path using our psychology license map.
+You’ll also discover additional information and advice on the professional practice of psychology, including a look at the various types of psychology licensure, the steps you’ll take on your path to qualifying for and obtaining your psychology license, and much more.

-VIEW PSYCHOLOGY STATE LICENSE REQUIREMENTSVIEW PSYCHOLOGY STATE LICENSE MAP
+VIEW PSYCHOLOGY STATE LICENSE REQUIREMENTS

-Common Types of Psychology Licenses
+Common Types of Psychology License Options

 Although every state has unique requirements for becoming a licensed psychologist, similar licenses are offered in most states.
 Below, we explore the most popular types of psychology licenses offered across state lines.